 How to Secure Your Remote Teams?

-Now that you understand the risks of remote working and attack vectors, you need to defend your IT structure.
+Now that you understand the challenges of remote working and attack vectors, you need to defend your IT structure.
 Implement robust security measures to ensure your remote teams know how to respond to cybersecurity risks.
 Below are some cybersecurity remote working security defense tips to ensure safety from cyberthreats.

 Use Antivirus, VPN, and Internet Security Software

 A common mistake of remote workers is using an unsecured network connection.
 The best way to mitigate this risk is to implement standard security tools to protect your devices from viruses and other malware infections.
 These should include firewalls, antivirus software, a VPN, and internet security software.
 A good security suite will offer security against the risks of remote working.